wangd12rpi/FinLoRA/rebuttal/Ff4b.md

 Before fine-tuning we balanced every category.
 For smaller datasets we duplicated its samples to achieve random over-sampling.
 Final sample counts will be provided in the supplementary materials of the camera-ready version.

-We also introduced a three-shot prompting baseline.
+We also introduced a three-shot prompting baseline based on the suggestion from another reviewer.

 | **Datasets**                           | Llama 3.1 8B | **Llama 3.1 8B (3 shot)** | Llama 3.1 8B LoRA 8bit-r8 (Single-task) | **Llama 3.1 8B LoRA 8bit-r8 (Multi-task)** |
 |:---------------------------------------|:------------:|:-------------------------:|:---------------------------------------:|:------------------------------------------:|